shuhui-zhu/shuhui-zhu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at University of Waterloo & Vector Institute, supervised by [Prof. Pascal Poupart](https://cs.uwaterloo.ca/~ppoupart/).
 My research mainly focuses on the intersection of cooperative AI, reinforcement learning, mechanism design and social choice.
+My recent works are mainly about mixed-motive cooperation in multi-agent systems.